Multiconfigurational short-range on-top pair-density functional theory

 \section{Results}

 \textbf{\ce{H2} dissociation.} First we investigate how well CAS-sr$t$LDA can describe the ground state potential energy curve of \ce{H2}.
 In the three frames of Fig.~\ref{fig:H2_mu_investigation} we compare the bond-dissociation energies (BDE) of our previous CAS-srLDA and CAS-srPBE models to the new CAS-sr$t$LDA model for a range of $\mu$ values.
 For this simple two-electron system, the singlet spin-restricted CAS-srLDA and CAS-srPBE BDE curves are very similar, and we see that the self-interaction error is growing rapidly when $\mu$ becomes smaller, i.e., when the short-range region is growing towards the full space.
-It is gratifying to see the very small $\mu$ dependence of the BDE for the CAS-sr$t$lDA model, clustering around the FCI value.
-This shows that the self-interaction error is consistently removed by the on-top pair density here, and we argue, in a more robust and stringent way than the various self-interaction correction (SIC) models, which have been suggested and applied together with unrestricted Kohn-Sham DFT.
+It is gratifying to see the very small $\mu$ dependence of the BDE for the CAS-sr$t$LDA model, clustering around the FCI value.
+This shows that the self-interaction error at dissociation is minimized by the on-top pair density here, and in a more robust and smoother way than with unrestricted Kohn-Sham DFT: no unphysical kinks at the Coulson-Fischer point, where the unrestricted solution becomes lower than the spin-restricted solution, are seen for CAS-sr$t$LDA.
 The CAS-sr$t$LDA curves dissociate consistently into two hydrogen atoms described with srLDA, and the remaining small BDE dependency on $\mu$ is caused by the short-range Hartree repulsion not being exactly canceled by the sr$t$LDA exchange and the residual self-correlation in the srLDA functional for a single electron.
-Note that for all three cases one could find a $\mu$ value where the calculated BDE curve is very close to the exact curve; however, this is "the right answer for the wrong reason", a cancellation of errors.
-For the CAS-srLDA and CAS-srPBE this is cancellation between the missing correlation at equilibrium distance for the long-range CAS wave function and the large self-interaction error for the singlet srDFT functionals, while for CAS-sr$t$LDA it is cancellation between the missing correlation in CAS and the error in the sr$t$LDA for the hydrogen atoms.
+A similar conclusion was reached by Hakpa \textit{et al.} with a $\mu$-value of 0.5.\cite{hapka2020a} Note that for all three cases one could find a $\mu$ value where the calculated BDE curve is very close to the exact curve; however, this is "the right answer for the wrong reason", a cancellation of errors.
+For growing $\mu$ the missing correlation energy from the long-range CAS wave function grows while the functional error at dissociation becomes smaller (recall that in this special case CASSCF is exact at dissociation), and there is therefore a $\mu$-value where the errors become the same at equilibrium and at dissociation.